-Her admission created such a storm of emotions.
-I felt guilty at having caused her so much heartache, and I felt furious at my uncle for having put me in a position to unknowingly hurt my mother.
+I know now that my parents still harbor bitterness against my uncle because of that day.
+I can’t blame them.
+Although I feel guilty at having caused her so much heartache that day, I also furious at my uncle for having put me in a position to unknowingly hurt my mother.

 Many years later, in college, the unconscious desire for a stable job strongly influenced my decision to go pre-Med.
 While at the time I knew nothing about the doctor shortage facing the United States, I did know that people get sick and need medical care whether the economy is in boom or bust.